In 1984, Apple introduced the Macintosh through one of the most iconic commercials in history: “1984 won’t be like 1984,” the ad proclaimed.

 VP of Engineering at Groupon and Director of eng at Facebook

-Design Director at Work & Co.
+Design Partner at Work & Co.
 Previously Head of Design at Reuters, Creative Director at HuffPost

 We are here to help our portfolio companies with development, design, go‑to‑market strategy, and everything in between.

 Dean of the Faculty of Arts and Sciences at Harvard

 Chief of staff for operations under President Obama